Sakura-sophie/FPGA-quantum-decoder/README.md

 3. Load the FPGA image on boot or via the Red Pitaya's runtime FPGA loading mechanism.
 4. Describe your verification step — e.g. "confirm DAC output waveform on an oscilloscope matches the expected rearrangement pulse pattern for a known test image."

-## Using ssh
-one of many ways to communicate with the board.
-For alternatives go to [Network Manager](https://redpitaya.readthedocs.io/en/latest/appsFeatures/systemtool/network_manager/networkManager.html).

 ## Results / Verification